aeternity/contraect/contracts/README.md

 This the actual token that gets created and differs from the prefilled token only by adding a time limit up until tokens can be transfered.
-Tokens will become non transferable because they are intended to be exchanged for the native coins of the Aeternity blockchain once it is ready.
+Tokens will become non-transferable as they are intended to be exchanged for the native coins of the Aeternity blockchain once it is ready.